7thLucas/full-app-6a2db-0ac7b-4713/_doc/product-overview.md

 4. **Expandable** — MVP ships the core Q&A + coding features; capabilities like image generation, file uploads, and integrations can be added as the circle's needs grow.

 ---
-_Last updated: scoping complete — all MVP facts confirmed._
+_Last updated: MVP built and live — initial generation complete._